-- Figure 2.1.
-Map of key Bull Trout spawning tributaries within the upstream portion of the Halfway River Watershed.
+- Figure 2.1 Map of key Bull Trout spawning tributaries within the upstream portion of the Halfway River Watershed.
 Red bars indicate Bull Trout aerial survey boundaries (there were two aerial survey sections in Cypress Creek), within which ground surveys were conducted (boundaries not shown).
-Green diamonds show locations of the resistivity counters and PIT arrays in the Chowade River and Cypress Creek
+Green diamonds show locations of the resistivity counters and PIT arrays in the Chowade River and Cypress Creek.

-- Figure 3.1 Bull Trout redd locations in the Chowade River (flowing west to east) observed during aerial and ground surveys.
+- Figure 3.1 Discharge (cms) from the Halfway River above the Graham River (Water Survey of Canada monitoring site 07FA003) from 2016 to 2023.
+Red line represents 2023 discharge and blue line is the average discharge from 2016 to 2022 (grey lines are individual years from 2016 - 2022).
+Shaded area represents the Mon-1b, Task 2 monitoring period.......15 - Figure 3.2 Bull Trout redd locations (blue: ground, black: aerial) in the Chowade River (flowing west to east) observed during aerial and ground surveys.
 The size of the points indicates the number of redds at each location.
-Red lines and blue lines indicate aerial and ground survey boundaries, respectively, while the green diamond indicates the location of the Chowade River resistivity counter - Figure 3.2 Redds per kilometer (aerial and ground) in the Chowade River.
-Red shading represents approximate extent of the ground survey reach.
-Gaussian AUC estimates and 95% confidence intervals are included for reference - Figure 3.3 Bull Trout redd locations in Cypress Creek (flowing west to east) observed during aerial and ground surveys.
+Red lines and blue lines indicate aerial and ground survey boundaries, respectively, while the green diamond indicates the location of the Chowade River resistivity counter. - Figure 3.3 Redds per kilometer (aerial and ground) in the Chowade River.
+Boxplots represent the distribution of redd counts across all previous survey years, while red diamonds are redd counts from the current survey year.
+Red shading is the approximate extent of the current ground survey reach.
+In 2016, the Chowade River ground reach began at rkm 42. - Figure 3.4 Bull Trout redd locations (blue: ground, black: aerial) in Cypress Creek (flowing west to east) observed during aerial and ground surveys.
 The size of the points indicates the number of redds at each location.
-Red lines and blue lines indicate aerial and ground survey boundaries, respectively, while the green diamond indicates the location of the Cypress Creek resistivity counter - Figure 3.4 Annual redds per kilometer (summed across all aerial and ground surveys) in Cypress Creek.
-Red shading represents approximate extent of the ground survey reach.
-Gaussian AUC estimates and 95% confidence intervals are included for reference - Figure 3.5 Bull Trout redd locations in the upper Halfway River (flowing west to east), Fiddes Creek (flowing south to north), and Turnoff Creek (flowing north to south) observed during aerial and ground surveys.
-The size of the points indicates the number of redds at each location.
-Red lines and blue lines indicate aerial and ground survey boundaries, respectively
+Red lines and blue lines indicate aerial and ground survey boundaries, respectively, while the green diamond indicates the location of the Cypress Creek resistivity counter.
+In 2023, no redds were observed during the first survey in Cypress Creek (September 5).